dcratliff19/TinyAgent/readme.md

 - **Message** - Handles user or agent messages.
 - **Parser** - Handles parsing the output of language model.
 - **Prompt** - Handles the prompt assembly.
+- **Tool** - Handles execution of tools when a LLM calls upon them.